persalteas/RNANet/INSTALL.md

 # Required computational resources
 - CPU: no requirements.
 The program is optimized for multi-core CPUs, you might want to use Intel Xeons, AMD Ryzens, etc.
 - GPU: not required
 - RAM: 16 GB with a large swap partition is okay.
-32 GB is recommended (usage peaks at ~27 GB)
+32 GB is recommended (usage peaks at ~27 GB, but this number depends on your number of CPU cores)
 - Storage: to date, it takes 60 GB for the 3D data (36 GB if you don't use the --extract option), 11 GB for the sequence data, and 7GB for the outputs (5.6 GB database, 1 GB archive of CSV files).
 You need to add a few more for the dependencies.
 Pick a 100GB partition and you are good to go.
 The computation speed is way better if you use a fast storage device (e.g. SSD instead of hard drive, or even better, a NVMe SSD) because of constant I/O with the SQlite database.
 - Network : We query the Rfam public MySQL server on port 4497.
 Make sure your network enables communication (there should not be any issue on private networks, but maybe you company/university closes ports by default).
 You will get an error message if the port is not open.
 Around 30 GB of data is downloaded.

 # Method 1 : Installation using Docker

-* Step 1 : Download the [Docker container](https://entrepot.ibisc.univ-evry.fr/d/1aff90a9ef214a19b848/files/?p=/rnanet_v1.3_docker.tar&dl=1).
+* Step 1 : Download the [Docker container](https://entrepot.ibisc.univ-evry.fr/d/1aff90a9ef214a19b848/files/?p=/rnanet_v1.5b_docker.tar&dl=1).
 Open a terminal and move to the appropriate directory.
 * Step 2 : Extract the archive to a Docker image named *rnanet* in your local installation
 ```
-$ docker load -i rnanet_v1.3_docker.tar
+$ docker load -i rnanet_v1.5b_docker.tar
 ```
 * Step 3 : Run the container, giving it 3 folders to mount as volumes: a first to store the 3D data, a second to store the sequence data and alignments, and a third to output the results, data and logs:
 ```